qdrant/landing_page/qdrant-landing/content/documentation/faq/qdrant-fundamentals.md

 For optimal performance and memory management, consider these factors when using fastEmbed.

-### To ensure all shards are replicated to the listener node, can I use the "Creating new shard replicas" API right after bootstrapping a new cluster and loading data, but before clients start sending new requests?

-Yes, that's correct.
-Before clients start sending requests, you can use the "Creating new shard replicas" API to replicate all shards to the listener node.
-This ensures that all new data will be replicated to the data node, facilitating whole cluster backup or scaling out.

-### Does a listener node in a cluster receive data from all shards?

-Yes, a listener node can indeed receive data from all shards.
-However, it's important to note that a listener node doesn't participate in searches.

-###  When creating snapshots from the listener node, will they include data from all shards by default?

-No, snapshots from the listener node won't automatically include data from all shards.
-You'll need to manually replicate all shards to the listener node.
-You can use the `replicate_shard` API for this purpose.

-### If I want to use a listener node solely for data storage and scaling out my cluster, can I do so without affecting other nodes with query traffic?

-Absolutely.
-You can configure a listener node to act as a pure data node, thereby scaling out your cluster without impacting other nodes with query traffic.

 ### How does your cloud handle shard rebalancing when increasing the number of nodes?

 Our [cloud platform](https://cloud.qdrant.io) handles shard rebalancing when scaling out.
 However, it's essential to create enough shards beforehand to facilitate the scaling process effectively.
 For instance, if you have 3 nodes, it's advisable to choose 6 or 9 shards to allow for rebalancing upon extending your cluster, which wouldn't be possible with just 3 shards.